 Yes, and that is what vinyl flooring is most famous for.
 Even the options with moderate price tags can be installed to be waterproof.
 This makes vinyl flooring ideal for bathrooms, hallways, and other rooms where the floor will frequently get wet.
 And even if the floor is not completely waterproof, it will still be water-resistant since it is made from plastic.

 What is the best thickness for luxury vinyl plank flooring?

-The thickness of vinyl flooring’s scratchproof layer is measured in mil (not to mix with mm), while overall thickness is usually displayed in millimeters.
-Thanks to what luxury vinyl flooring is made, the overall thickness of one plank is rarely higher than 8 mm, with a protective layer of about half a millimeter.
+The thickness of vinyl flooring’s scratchproof layer is measured in mil (not to mix with mm), while overall thickness is usually displayed in millimetres.
+Thanks to what luxury vinyl flooring is made, the overall thickness of one plank is rarely higher than 8 mm, with a protective layer of about half a millimetre.

 Luxury vinyl flooring is generally chosen by protective layer thickness.
 One of the most common options is 12 mil planks, which give reasonable protection for a fair price.
 If you have kids, or pets, or suspect that your floor will need to withstand more, it is better to go for 20 mils.
 Anything above 28 miles is meant for commercial premises and will be overkill for a household.

 In general, thicker vinyl flooring will last longer and deal better with what you throw at it.
 But the price will grow accordingly.

 Thanks to rigid construction, non-absorbent materials, and protective coating, vinyl floors can be used in every room throughout the house.
 They can easily withstand excessive moisture and mechanical damage.
 The difference between luxury vinyl plank and laminate flooring, since they often get mixed up, is that the first one can be put into the bathroom without a second thought.